Blog> Product update >

 • Platelet Count: Return to normal levels (150,000-400,000/µL)

-Persistent abnormalities in these parameters may indicate ongoing disease activity and the need for continued treatment.
+Persistent anomalies in these parameters may demonstrate continuous infection action and the require for proceeded treatment.

 Biochemical Markers